 BREAKFAST- FOUNDATION OF THE DAY

 • Be careful of flooding the bloodstream with too much sugar

 • Eat a good mix of all three major food types.

-• Sugars get you started, proteins & fats keep you going through the morning.
+• Sugars to start, proteins and fats to keep you going through the morning.

-• Easy hot meals: oatmeal with hot milk & margarine, hot Tang,
+• Easy hot meals: oatmeal with hot milk and margarine, hot Tang,

-• Granola with hot milk, hot Jello, hot chocolate with extra milk & margarine.
+• Granola with hot milk or hot chocolate with milk and margarine.

 In both cases you should include all the food groups by having some of the following items: meats, cheeses, nuts, dried fruit, raisins, cookies, candy, granola bars.
 In the case of an "eat through the day lunch" a general formula is to take the following per person per day: • 1/2 - 3/4 lb.
 GORP - raisins, peanuts, M&M's, sourballs coconut, chocolate morsels etc. •• 1/4 - 1/2 lb.
 Lunch Meat and/or Cheese - cut into bite size chunks so you don't break your teeth - Cookies, brownies, peanut butter, bagels, etc.

 • Have a hot, decaffeinated, drink for internal warmth while cooking

 • Save fuel, stew rice or noodles, vegetables, protein